Englynion y Clywaid

-Englynion y Clywaid (or Englynion y Clyweit) is a collection of Welsh stanzas.
+Englynion y Clywaid (or Englynion y Clyweit) is a collection of 73 three-line Welsh stanzas (englynion).
+Each stanza begins with the phrase A glyweist-di a gant...? ("Did you hear what (X) sang?") to introduce a piece of traditional wisdom, a proverb, or advice attributed to a famous historical or mythical figure.

-The stanzas date to around the 10th century or the late 12th or early 13th century according to Ifor Williams, as well as other academics.
+The date of the poem is uncertain.
+It was formerly thought to have been written around the 10th century, but more recently Ifor Williams, as well as other academics, have placed it in the late 12th or early 13th century.

+The metre for all the stanzas is similar to the englyn milwr ("soldier's englyn") but differs in its line-lengths; it consists of a line of eight syllables (occasionally nine syllables), followed by two seven-syllable lines (but sometimes 6 or 8 syllables).
+All the lines of a stanza have the same rhyme.

 The earliest manuscript witnesses are Jesus College MS 3 (c.
 1350) and NLW Llanstephan MS 27, the Red Book of Talgarth (c.
 1400), the latter almost exclusively in the hand of Hywel Fychan, main scribe of the Red Book of Hergest).

-The series consists of 73 stanzas with proverbs that are attributed to characters from Welsh folklore or Welsh saints.

 Style

-The poems are melodic, with each englyn beginning with the opening phrase "A glyweist-di a gant...?" ("Did you hear what ... said/declaimed?"), followed by the name of a character from Welsh tradition, or one of the Welsh saints.
+Each englyn begins with the opening phrase "A glyweist-di a gant...?" ("Did you hear what (X) sang?"), followed by the name of a character from Welsh tradition, or one of the Welsh saints.
 The answer is in the form of a traditional proverb, most of which are attributed to characters from Welsh folklore, or Welsh and foreign saints.
 The exceptions are those given in the mouths of animals.

 The selection of Welsh characters includes a number of characters from Culhwch and Olwen, and the work as a whole describes a selection of mythical, historical or semi-historical heroes and Christian saints.

+Example

+An example of the stanzas is verse 12 of the poem, which reads as follows (in modern spelling):

+A glyweist-di a gant Cynfarch?

+'Bid dy ysgwyd ar dy farch;